zhengshuai1001/JiKouCompany/README.md

 Be slow to promise and quick to perform.

 The death of a dream is the day that you stop believing in the work it takes to get there.

+Incredible things can be done simply if we are committed to making them happen.